 Ingredients

-- 6 large red peppers or capsicum
+- 6 medium sweet peppers

-- 1-2 garlic cloves chopped
+- 1-2 garlic cloves sliced

 - ½ teaspoon salt flakes or to taste